 Learn more about quotes and trading capabilities.

-But whichever exchange or method an investor may choose for buying and selling crypto, they should proceed with caution, according to market professionals.
+But whichever exchange or method investors may choose for buying and selling crypto, they should proceed with caution, according to market professionals.
 It’s a good idea to know where an exchange is based, how long it’s been around, and what kind of security it has in place.

 There are a few ways to gain exposure to bitcoin without owning the actual cryptocurrency.
 Some traditional, established exchanges, including Chicago-based CME Group (CME), offer futures contracts linked to bitcoin (/BTC).

-Bitcoin’s recent rally has led to some clamoring for cryptocurrency-based exchange-traded funds (ETFs), which U.S. regulators, as of March 2021, had yet to approve.
-(Earlier in 2021, regulators in Canada approved North America’s first bitcoin ETF, known as Purpose Bitcoin.)
+Bitcoin’s recent rally has led to some clamoring for cryptocurrency-based exchange-traded funds (ETFs), which U.S. regulators, as of November 2021, had yet to approve.
+(Earlier in 2021, regulators in Canada approved North America’s first bitcoin ETF).

 There are many cryptocurrency risks, and authorities are still getting regulatory infrastructure in place for cryptocurrencies.
 Nothing exists yet to back you up, like the Federal Deposit Insurance Corporation does for U.S. bank customers.
 That means investors are entirely responsible for the security of any cryptocurrency holdings.